NeuroCure Research Fellowships for Female Postdocs in the Neurosciences

-In 2011 the Cluster initiated NeuroCure Research Fellowships for female postdocs in the neurosciences as an intramural funding program to promote early independence for advanced female researchers from the local community who have a strong interest in continuing their career towards an independent faculty position.
-These two-year fellowships with the option of a one-year extension include significant funds for personnel, consumables, and small investments, as well as support for childcare and participation in the Charité Mentoring Competence Center.
+In 2011 the Cluster initiated NeuroCure Research Fellowships for Female Postdocs in the Neurosciences as an intramural funding program to promote early independence for advanced female researchers from the local community who have a strong interest in continuing their career towards an independent faculty position.
+These two-year fellowships with the option of a one-year extension include significant funds for personnel, consumables, and small investments, as well as support for childcare and participation in the Mentoring Program of the Charité Mentoring Competence Center

 The impact of this program on career development shines through in our alumnae.
-50% of the research fellows from the Cluster’s first two funding periods now lead their own independent research groups, while others continue to make important scientific contributions in other sectors.
+62% of the research fellows from the Cluster’s first two funding periods now hold influential group leader positions, including in industry, while others continue to make important contributions in other sectors.

 In 2023 fellowships were awarded to the following researchers: